FAQ

 The pickup of children is pre-arranged, and the children are handed over only to the individuals listed in the application form.

 Yes.
-Although the entire program at BASIS Prague is in English, children do not need to know the English language to be admitted into Level 1 and Level 2.
+Although the entire program at BASIS Prague is in English, children do not need to know the English language to be admitted into Level 1.

 We have incorporated the Cambridge English Assessment program into our English Humanities curriculum.
 This integration offers our students the best opportunities for academic growth and global competitiveness.
 Our students' completion of the Cambridge program at the end of high school will not only substitute for a final exam in the English language but also serve as an asset during the university application process.